AAAOUHM/LQR-CONTROL-of-Various-Benchmark-Systems/README.md

    - Height control of an iron object under electromagnetic force

 4. **Vehicle Suspension Control**
-   - Active suspension dynamics with disturbance rejection
+   - Active suspension dynamics for a half car model

 ---